saeedmaghdam/oauth2/README.md

 ## OpenID Connect Authorization Flows

 - In the context of OpenID Connect (OIDC), the `openid` scope is a required scope that must be included in the authentication request in order to use OIDC for user authentication.
+- In the context of OpenID Connect (OIDC), the `profile` is optional scope, but it should to request additional profile information like name, family, etc.

 ### Authorization Code Flows